Seminar

 General Information

-The Chair of International Finance will offer a seminar in the winter term 2024.
+The Chair of International Finance will offer a seminar in the spring term 2025.

 The assignment of seminar papers is carried out via the centralized procedure of the Finance area.
 Please refer to the website of finance area for more information on the assignment process.